zhixingheyi-tian/OAP/docs/Installation-Guide.md

 ## Compiling OAP
 If you have installed all prerequisites, you can download our pre-built package [oap-product-0.8.1-bin-spark-2.4.4.tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.1-spark-2.4.4/oap-product-0.8.1-bin-spark-2.4.4.tar.gz)  to your working node, unzip it and put the jars to your working directory such as `/home/oap/jars/`, and put the `oap-common-0.8.1-with-spark-2.4.4.jar` to the directory `$SPARK_HOME/jars/`.
-If you’d like to build from source code,  you can use make-distribution.sh to generate all jars under the dictionary $OAP_HOME/dev/release-package.
+If you’d like to build from source code,  you can use make-distribution.sh to generate all jars under the dictionary ./dev/release-package in OAP home.
 ```shell script
 sh ./dev/make-distribution.sh
 ``````